AAM77/AAM77.github.io/_posts/2018-07-29-building_my_hearth_and_home_inventory_sorter.markdown

 A Category   -----   belongs to one user (belongs_to) Categories   -----   can have many items (has_many)
-      Item   -----   belongs to one user (belongs_to) Item   -----   belongs to one folder (belongs_to) Item   -----   belongs to one category (belongs_to)
+      Item   -----   belongs to one user (belongs_to) Item   -----   belongs to one folder (belongs_to)   # => Changed this to (has_many) later on - see below
+      Item   -----   belongs to one category (belongs_to) # => Changed this (has_many) later on - see below
 ```

-I changed the item’s associations in the end so that any unique item can belong to multiple categories and folders.
-The reason for this change was because I was thinking of “work” and “home” folders.
-But, then quickly realized that I might want to add that same item (with a unique id) to a category or multiple categories.
-Maybe someone wants to create a “books” folder and wants to add the same book to both folders.
+I later changed the associations for items so that any unique item can belong to multiple categories and folders.
+The reason for this change was because I realized that I might want to add that same item to anoted folder or multiple folderss.

-So, the final associations for the Item’s relationship with folders and categories to be:
+As a result, I changed an Item’s relationship with folders and categories to be:

 ```
        Item   -----    can have many folders (has_many) Item   -----    can have many categories (has_many)
 ```

-I now had a has_many on folders and items, as well as on categories and items.
-This created a many_to_many relationship between them.
-Well, I made join tables to address this, which I wont’s go into detail here.
-You can check a blog post I wrote on how to set these up in the models (http://adeelstechbeat.net/the_many-to-many_relationship_in_activerecord).
+I now had a two way ' has_many ' relationship between folders and items and between categories and items.
+This created a many_to_many relationship between each of the pairs.
+I made join tables to address this, but I won't go into the detail shere.
+You can check a blog post I wrote on how to set these up in the models using ActiveRecord:  <a href="http://adeelstechbeat.net/the_many-to-many_relationship_in_activerecord" target='_blank'>Establishing a Many-to-Many Relationship</a>.

-I then wrote out a basic MVC file structure on how I wanted it to look:
+After I was done planning out the associations, I wrote out a basic MVC file structure to get an idea of what I would need:

 ```